 We have a Director Fee Plan available to compensate directors who are not employees of Data I/O Corporation with equity.
-During 2020, 20,559 shares were issued from the plan and no shares were issued from the plan in 2019.
-At December 31, 2020 and 2019 130,763 and 151,322 shares remain available in the plan respectively.
+No shares were issued from the plan in 2022 and 2021.
+At December 31, 2022 and 2021, 130,763 shares remain available in the plan.
+Subsequent to December 31, 2022, the Director Fee Plan was cancelled by the Board of Directors and the plan reserved shares were unreserved.